kieranc/power/README.md

 sudo cp power.db /var/db/
 ```

 A final sanity check; on my set up, 90000 seemed a reasonable number to use for pulse checking.
 You may need to modify the power.py file to change this number for your system.
-It is all dependent on how well you black-taped the photoresistor, how much cable you are using, etc. *Hint: use a **print** command in the Python code to check the values.*
+It is all dependent on how well you black-taped the photoresistor, how much cable you are using, etc. *Hint: add a __print__ command to the Python code near __while True:__ to check the values.*

-Once you have your number, you can start the data logging process...
+Once you have your number in place, you can start the data logging process...
 ```bash
 sudo /etc/init.d/power-monitor start
 ```